-- 1. For his legal liability, the employer takes out suitable insurance for damage caused or incurred by the employee as a result of performing his job. - 2.
-The employer is obliged to pay for damage incurred by the employee as a result of performing his job, unless it was caused by wilful act or deliberate negligence on the part of the employee. - 3.
-If the employee can claim from third parties with regard to damages incurred by him, he loses his entitlement to compensation from the employer.
-If and insofar as the employee passes on his entitlement to compensation to the employer, the employer will pay an advance sum that is offset against what the employer receives from the third party/parties as compensation.
+- 1. For the employer's legal liability, the employer takes out suitable insurance for damage caused or incurred by employees as a result of performing their job. - 2.
+The employer is obliged to pay for damage incurred by employees as a result of performing their job, unless it was caused by wilful act or deliberate negligence on the part of the employee. - 3.
+If employees can claim from third parties with regard to damages they have incurred, they lose their entitlement to compensation from the employer.
+If and insofar as employees pass on their entitlement to compensation to the employer, the employer will pay an advance sum that is offset against what the employer receives from the third party/parties as compensation.
 In the latter case, the collection charges are paid by the employer.

-Chapter 10 Additional provisions
+Chapter 11 Additional provisions